alajmo/sake/docs/introduction.md

 # Introduction

 `sake` is a CLI tool that enables you to run commands on servers via `ssh`.
-Think of it like `make`, you define servers and tasks in a declarative configuration file and then run the tasks on the servers.
+Think of it like `make`, you define servers and tasks in a config file and then run the tasks on the servers.

 It has many ergonomic features such as `auto-completion` of tasks, servers and tags.
 Additionally, it includes sub-commands to let you easily